Stability of 2-Parameter Persistent Homology: Background

 \begin{remark} It is common in the literature on multiparameter persistence to see bifiltrations indexed by other choices of $R\times S$, e.g., by $\R^2$ or $\mathbb{N}^2$.
 However, for the constructions considered in this paper, $\OurPoset$ is a natural choice of indexing poset. \end{remark}

 We now define the bifiltrations that we will study in this paper.
 First, we consider a bifiltration associated to an arbitrary metric measure space.
-A variant of the following definition was considered in \cite{chazal2011geometric}. \begin{definition}[Measure bifiltration] For $\X$ a metric measure space, we define a bifiltration $\MB(\X)\colon(0,\infty)^{\op}\times (0,\infty)$ by
+A variant of the following definition was considered in \cite{chazal2011geometric}. \begin{definition} For $\X$ a metric measure space, we define the \emph{measure bifiltration} of $\X$ to be the bifiltration

 That is, $y$ is contained in $\MB(\X)_{(k,r)}$ if and only the open ball of radius $r$ centered at $y$ has measure at least $k$. \end{definition}

 We will be particularly interested in the following special case: